ryan-voitiskis/my-site/src/routes/blog/stroboscopic-animation-with-javascript-and-svg.md

 ## How to achieve the stroboscopic effect

-As mentioned earlier, the stroboscopic effect is achieved by the appropriate distancing between the `stroke-dasharray` dashes.
-In this implentation I am targeting 60Hz displays.
+As mentioned earlier, the stroboscopic effect is relies on the correct distancing between the `stroke-dasharray` dashes.
+In this implentation I am targeting 60Hz/120Hz displays.
 The turntable strobe flashes at 50Hz.
 It would have taken too long to count all the dots on the turntable platter, then count the dots in the dash array for a given spacing and then perform the calculations required to work this problem out mathematically.
 So I opted for the trial and error method, which didn't take long.

 I set the dash array circles to an approximate radius visually, then began approximating the distance between the dashes so that they were similar to that of the turntable.
 From there I could set the pitch fader control to +6.4%, +3.3%, 0% and -3.3% and adjust the dash array spacing for each so that the appropriate dash array appeared static.